odkr/cgi-runas/MANUAL.rst

 EXIT STATUSES
 =============

-64
+66
-	Usage error.
+	A file could not be read.

 67
-	User or group not found.
+	A user or a group were not found.

 69
 	Any other error.

 70
-	Bug.
+	You found a bug.

 71
 	Operating system error.